 Starting in our cool little Capital City of Wellington, this relaxing itinerary meanders the wine regions of Martinborough, Napier and Tauranga as well as geothermal Rotorua.

-- 8 nights gold and 1 nights blue motel accommodation
+- 6 nights superior and 1 night standard motel accommodation

 - 9 days small rental car hire

 - welcome voucher wallet & driving maps

 - Prices are per person, share twin/double room and in NZ$

 A relaxing one-way North Island holiday starting in the sparking harbour city of Wellington, encompassing the tranquil wine region of Martinborough, the art deco architecture and stunning coastline of Napier, Rotorua's Maori culture and the magic of Tauranga's food and wine vibe.